gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -   Extract the zip file
 -   Click the cPanel `Reload` menu item to see the resulting folder
 -   Delete the zip file
--   Rename the folder from the zip file name to the Plugin Name from the table above
+-   Rename the folder to remove `-master`

 *There does not seem to be a way to extract all of them at once.*